When Accessibility Noncompliance Puts Assisted Living Communities at Risk

 It can be money well spent.

-“This is a very simple way to help keep you from getting sued, to stay in compliance and make sure that you do the things and correct the things you need to correct to be in compliance,” Proctor said.
+“This is a very simple way to help keep you from getting sued, to stay in compliance, and make sure that you do the right things and correct the things you need to correct to be in compliance,” Proctor said.

 “The cost is not that significant compared to a potential liability.”

-Proctor will offer his insight on how assisted living properties can maintain compliance at “All Access Pass: A Compliance Diary for Assisted Living,” an educational session April 17 at the Texas Assisted Living Association (TALA) 2018 annual conference and trade show in Galveston, Texas.
+Proctor offered his insight on how assisted living properties can maintain compliance at “All Access Pass: A Compliance Diary for Assisted Living,” an educational session April 17 at the 2018 Texas Assisted Living Association (TALA) annual conference and trade show in Galveston, Texas.